wizardoftrap/language_agnostic_classifier/README.md

 # 🌍 Language-Agnostic Text Classifier
-**Train on English.
+> Train on English.
 Works on Hindi.
 No translation.
-No multilingual training.**
+No multilingual training.
----

 ## Core Idea (in simple words)